ramaboo/davids-tools/README.md

 [Website](http://www.lincolnelectric.com/en-us/Equipment/Pages/product.aspx?product=K2471-2(LincolnElectric)) | [Manual](http://www.lincolnelectric.com/assets/servicenavigator-public/lincoln3/imt10099.pdf)

+### Chop Saw - Ridged 14"

+Great for cutting mild steel.
+It's noisy and smelly so used it outside.

-### Angle Grinder - Makita 4-1/2"
+#### Angle Grinder - Makita 4-1/2"

 Comes in a red bag with the wrench you need to change blades and the optional extra handle.
 You're also going to want a **dusk mask**, **ear protection**, and a **face shield**.
 Use this tool with care and think about which way the blade is spinning.
 This tool likes to kick so hold it firmly and away from your body.

-### Chop Saw - Ridged 14"

-Great for cutting mild steel.
-It's noisy and smelly so used it outside.

 ## Hand Tools

+### Wrenches

+* Pipe wrentch - several sizes
+* Needle nose pilers - several sizes

+#### Complete Socket Set

+I have had this socket set for over 10 years and never lost a single piece.
+If you lose a piece plan to stop at the hardware store before returning it!

 Many of these tools were purchased to support [8-bit Bunny](https://www.facebook.com/groups/8bitbunnybar/).